TylerGubala/bpy-build/README.md

 ### Installation

-`py -m pip install bpy --no-binary`
+`py -m pip install bpy-build --no-binary`

 ### How it works